RoboSDK/Flow/README.md

   /**
    * The producer hello_world is going to be publishing to the global std::string channel.
-   * The consumer receive_message is going to subscribe to the global std::string channel.
+   * The receiver receive_message is going to subscribe to the global std::string channel.
    */
   auto network = flow::make_network(hello_world, receive_message);